Skip to footer content

 $vbLabelText $csharpLabel

 The Style property exposes formatting options matching Microsoft Excel's capabilities.
-Background colors accept hex codes (with or without the # prefix), while FormatString applies number formats identical to Excel's custom formatting syntax—the same patterns work in both environments.
-Border styling supports various types including Thin, Medium, Thick, and Double, allowing precise control over cell boundaries in your Excel worksheet.
+Background colors accept hex codes (with or without the # prefix), while FormatString applies number formats identical to Excel's custom formatting syntax -- the same patterns work in both environments.
+Border styling supports Thin, Medium, Thick, and Double types, allowing precise control over cell boundaries in your Excel worksheet.

-For Excel spreadsheets with extensive data, CreateFreezePane(0, 1) keeps headers visible while scrolling—a subtle enhancement that significantly improves usability for large datasets with better spreadsheet performance.
+For Excel spreadsheets with extensive data, CreateFreezePane(0, 1) keeps headers visible while scrolling -- a subtle enhancement that significantly improves usability for large datasets.
 Print configuration through sheet.PrintSetup handles orientation, margins, and scaling for physical output.

 Explore additional styling options in the cell formatting guide and border configuration tutorial.
-These tools give developers complete access to edit and customize every aspect of cell appearance.
+These tools give you complete control over every aspect of cell appearance.

-How Can I Use Excel Formulas for Calculations?
+How Do You Use Excel Formulas for Automatic Calculations?

-Excel's calculation engine is a core function that automates data analysis, and IronXL provides full support for formulas.
-Set formulas as strings using standard Excel syntax, and IronXL calculates results automatically when requested—essential for reporting and financial analysis.
+Excel's calculation engine automates data analysis, and IronXL provides full support for formulas.
+Set formulas as strings using standard Excel syntax, and IronXL calculates results automatically when requested -- essential for reporting and financial analysis.

 using IronXL;